 On February 19-20, 2020 the Belarusian delegation headed by the Deputy Minister of Transport and Communications, Andrei Ivanov, took part in the 3rd Global Ministerial Conference on Road Safety in Stockholm.
 On the sidelines of the conference, Andrei Ivanov met with his colleagues from Sweden and Latvia to discuss joint logistic projects.

 Sweden's approaches to the development of political dialogue with Belarus are currently defined in line with the European Union's common position on Belarus.
-Stockholm supported the introduction of sanctions against Belarus in 2020.
+Stockholm supported the introduction of sanctions against Belarus.